Mertcanhirlak/Data_Science_AI_Project/README.md

 # Data Science and Machine learning project
-This project is a on of my university project
+This is on of my university project